STAR-Bench: Probing Deep Spatio-Temporal Reasoning as Audio 4D Intelligence: Further Analysis and Discussion

 \subsection{Ablation Study on Spatial Reasoning.}

-As shown in \cref{tab:results_spatial}, the results reveal a fundamental limitation of LALMs' spatial understanding in perception.
+As shown in \cref{tab:results_spatial}, the results reveal a fundamental limitation of LALMs' in spatial perception.
 The \textbf{native input} inherently discards part of the multi-channel information during model preprocessing, which leads to a significant loss of spatial cues that are essential for fine-grained reasoning.
 On the other hand, the \textbf{channel-wise input} explicitly presents each channel with textual instructions, mitigating some of the information loss.
-However, as most models are not trained on multi-audio inputs, they struggle to align channel representations and to exploit interaural cues reliably.
-Overall, the gap between human and model performance highlights that spatial reasoning in audio remains an unsolved challenge.
-While channel-wise input can provide partial gains, neither strategy fully captures spatial dependencies, underscoring the need for an audio encoder that natively supports multi-channel audio input.
+Despite this, most existing models are not trained to handle multi-audio inputs.
+As a result, they consistently struggle to align channel representations and fail to make reliable use of interaural differences.
+Overall, the pronounced gap between human and model performance highlights that spatial reasoning in audio remains an unsolved challenge, underscoring the need for audio encoders that natively support multi-channel audio input.